 Getting a Little Further

 Pressing and holding certain keys offers a lot of options.
 You probably know this already but it is often hard to find which keys offer those quotes or the degree symbol etc.

-Of course, when enabled, the auto-correct is a very bad guy occasionally: it changes certain unrecognized words into something that’s totally unrelated that makes for those awful (or insanely funny, depending on the situation, auto-correct fails).
+Of course, when enabled, the auto-correct is a very bad guy occasionally: it changes certain unrecognized words into something totally unrelated that makes for those awful (or insanely funny, depending on the situation, auto-correct fails).

-If you’re looking for double and single quotes, you’ll need to remember this combination:
+#5.
+Double/Single Quotes: If you’re looking for double and single quotes, you’ll need to remember this combination:

 Tap and hold the .?123 key and when the keypad switches to the numeric, slide over to the number or the key that you want to use.
 Then, just remove your finger.
 The iPad will type the key you chose and then the keypad will switch back to the alphabets.
 There!
 You got it!